City Relocation Overview

 • People who want strong convenience, errands, and day-to-day access.

-• People who can handle warmer weather in exchange for broader city amenities.
+• People who enjoy warmer weather and want broader city amenities.

 Less Ideal For